superfaceai/testing/README.md

 );
 ```

+## Known Limitations

+### Multiple matching requests for the same use case

+Recordings make it possible to run tests without calling the live API.
+This works by trying to match a request to the requests in the existing recordings.
+If a match is found, the recorded response is returned.
+However, since the testing client saves recording for use-cases in a single file, it means multiple matching requests for the same use-case will overwrite each other.

+A workaround is to use different inputs for each each test.

 ## Support

 If you need any additional support, have any questions or you just want to talk you can do that through our [support page](https://superface.ai/support).